meant-ion/TuringMod/README.md

 				3. The minimum roll that can be given on the roll (not required, defaults to no minimum roll)
 			* format: !roll(numDice)d(numSidesOnDice)r(MinimumRoll)

+	- !flip: simple command that flips a coin and returns either heads or tails.
+Not much else really

 	- !uptime: gets the uptime of the streamer since they have been live

 	- !calc: a twitch chat calculator.
 Users can put in somewhat complex calculations and get answers.
 Currently supports: